fz172/fanfly/_posts/2023-09-17-priming_experiment.md

 ## Rustoleum

 This was a fun process.
-I shaked the bottle for a few minutes and started to spray.
+I shook the bottle for a few minutes and started to spray.

 Lesson: DO NOT spray too close to the metal!